joinpursuit/8-0-github-lab/questions.md

 What does "ES6" stand for?

 ```
 "ES" also stands for ECMAScript 6.
-It is another official name for Javascript
+It is another official name for Javascript.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?